atlassian/data-center-helm-charts/INSTALL.md

 At a minimum, the ingress needs to support the ability to support long request timeouts, as well as session affinity (aka "sticky sessions").

+The charts provide a template for Nginx ingress which include all required annotations and optional TLS configuration.

 ## Service accounts
 By default, the Helm charts will create a `ServiceAccount`.
 This can be configured with